IBM/ubiquity-docker-plugin/ibm-block-storage-via-scbe.md

         - 'postgres:/var/lib/postgresql/data'
 ```

-docker-compose -f docker-compose.yml up

 ## Troubleshooting
 ### Server error
 If the `bad status code 500 INTERNAL SERVER ERROR` error is displayed, check the `/var/log/sc/hsgsvr.log` log file on the SCBE node for explanation.

-### None managed storage side operations
+### Updating the volume on the storage side
-Don't change the volume directly on the storage system, use only docker volume for that.
+Do not change a volume on a storage system itself, use Docker native command instead.
-if by exidate u unmap volume directly from the storage, you to clean up the multipath device of this volume on the plugin node and then rescan the operating system.
+Any volume operation on the storage it self, requires manual action on the Docker host.
+For example, if you unmap a volume directly from the storage, you must clean up the multipath device of this volume and rescan the operating system on the Docker node.

-### Cannot attach volume if it already attached to different host
+### An attached volume cannot be attached to different host
-A voluem can be used only from one node at a time.
-In order to use a volume from different node, you must stop the container that used this volume and then use the volume on different host.
+A volume can be used only by one node at a time.
+In order to use a volume on different node, you must stop the container that uses the volume and then start a new container with the volume on different host.

-### Cannot delete volume that attach to host
+### Cannot delete volume attached to a host
-You cannot delete volume that is attached to a host `Volume [vol] already attached to [host]`
+You cannot delete volume that is currently attached to a host.
+Any atempt will result in the `Volume [vol] already attached to [host]` error message.
-If volume is not attached to any host but you still see this error, you need to run a new container using this volume, then stop the container and remove the volume.
+If volume is not attached to any host, but this error is still displayed, run a new container, using this volume, then stop the container and remove the volume to delete it.